 Psychological well-being.
 We measure three dimensions of psychological well-being: respondents' social lives, happiness, and depression.
 Respondents rated their social lives on a scale from 0 = I feel rather lonely, to 10 = I have a fulfilling social life.
-For happiness, we asked respondents, "Taking all things together in your life, would you say you are:" with options 0 = Not at all happy, 1 = Not very happy, 2 = Rather happy, 3 = Very happy.
+For happiness, we asked respondents, "Taking all things together in your life, would you say you are:" with options 0 = N ot at all happy, 1 = N ot very happy, 2 = R ather happy, 3 = V ery happy.
 For depression, respondents completed the PHQ-8 scale, answering the following question for eight different problems: "Over the last 2 weeks, how often have you been bothered by any of the following problems?"
 The problems include: (i) little interest or pleasure in doing things, (ii) feeling down, depressed, or hopeless, and (iii) feeling bad about yourself-or that you are a failure or have let yourself or your family down.
-For each of the eight problems, the answer options are 0 = Not at all, 1 = Several days, 2 = More than half the days, and 3 = Nearly every day.
+For each of the eight problems, the answer options are 0 = N ot at all, 1 = S everal days, 2 = M ore than half the days, and 3 = N early every day.
 We calculate the overall depression score as the sum of the eight answers, giving a total that could range from zero to 24.

+3.3.3.
 One-year phone endline.
-We re-contacted participants by phone 12 to 13 months after the camps' conclusion.
-This endline is a longer-term endline than in any existing field experiment on intergroup contact, according to a recent meta-analysis (Clochard 2024, Figure S8).
-The only two papers in that meta-analysis with longer-term endlines are natural experiments (Camargo et al. 2010; Okunogbe 2023).
-Furthermore, among pre-registered studies like ours, our long-term endline is twice as long as those of the two nearest papers (Mousa (2020) and Maiti et al. (2022) both have six-month endlines).
+We re-contacted participants by phone 12-13 months after the camps' conclusion.
+This endline is a longer-term endline than in any existing field experiment on intergroup contact, according to a recent meta-analysis (Clochard, 2024, Appendix Figure S8).
+The only two papers in that meta-analysis with longer-term endlines are natural experiments (Camargo et al., 2010; Okunogbe, 2024).
+Furthermore, among pre-registered studies like ours, our long-term endline is twice as long as those of the two nearest papers (Mousa, 2020 and Maiti et al., 2022 both have 6-month endlines).